kacole2/s3motion/README.md

 s3motion
 ======================
-s3motion is a command line utility used to upload/download local files and transfer objects between S3 compatible storage.
+s3motion is a combination of both a command line utility and REST based microservice used to upload and download local objects and transfer objects between S3 compatible storage.

 ## Description
-s3motion creates a simple user interface for migrating, copying, uploading, and downloading of files to S3 compatible storage.
+s3motion creates a simple CLI user interface or REST based microservice for migrating, copying, uploading, and downloading of objects to S3 compatible storage.
 The uses cases can be:
-- a command line tool to upload/download files
+- a command line tool to upload/download objects
-- a move/copy individual files at scheduled intervals between buckets
+- a move/copy individual objects at scheduled intervals between buckets
 - migrate between services. copy entire bucket, then change your application to point to new service

 ## Installation
-To install it as a command line utility locally: `npm install s3motion -g`
+Make sure node.js and npm is installed first, then install it globally by issuing: `npm install s3motion -g`

-**REST and Docker are still WIP** The REST implementation will allow you to run it as a microservice in a docker container that can be called from any application. `docker run emccode/s3motion`
+To run it as a microservice by utilizing the REST implementation, deploy it in a docker container that can be called from any application. `docker run emccode/s3motion`

 ## CLI Usage
 All commands are accessible via the `-h` or `--help` flag.
 Only one flag can be used during a single command.
 There are two modes to run the CLI utility.
 You can choose to pass all arguments through a single command, or run the wizard.
 To run the wizard simply type `wiz` or `wizard` after your chosen flag (ie `s3motion -n wizard`).

-- `-n` or `--newClient`: Add a new client to a locally stored s3motionClients.json file.
+- `-n` or `--newClient`: Add a new client to a locally stored s3motionClients.json object.
 The clients are used as a way to store credential information locally and pipe those in for operational use.
 The s3motionClients.json will be stores in the current users working home directory.
 Here are the following arguments that can be passed for a single line command:
 	- `--name`: This is an arbitrary name you are using to identify your client.
 This name must be unique and cannot be the same as one previously used.
-If you want to use a previously configured name, edit the s3motionClients.json file.
+If you want to use a previously configured name, edit the s3motionClients.json object.
 This is a required argument.
 	- `--accessKeyId`: This is the S3 Access Key/ID.
 This is a required argument.
 	- `--secretAccessKey`: This is the S3 Secret Access Key.
 This is a required argument.
 	- `--endpoint`: Only specify this if you are trying to access third-party S3 compatible storage.
 If you are adding a new client for AWS, leave this blank.
 The endpoint assumes `https` and port `443`, therefore, a DNS or IP address will work such as `vipr.emc.com`.
 If your storage uses unsecured access, then you must specify the protocol and port such as `http://vipr.emc.com:80`.
 If you're endpoint uses a different port that can be specified as `vipr.emc.com:10101` which assumes `https`.
-- `-L` or `--listClients`: List all the clients available in the s3motionClients.json file.
+- `-L` or `--listClients`: List all the clients available in the s3motionClients.json object.
 No arguments needed for this command.
 - `-b` or `--listBuckets`: List all the avialable buckets for a specific client.
 Here are the following arguments that can be passed for a single line command:
 	- `--client`: Specify the name of the locally configued client.
 This is a required argument.
 - `-N` or `--newBucket`: Create a new bucket for a client.
 Here are the following arguments that can be passed for a single line command: